technomancy/bussard/Contributing.md

 ## Code Organization

 The [overview diagram](https://p.hagelb.org/bussard-overview.jpg) shows how the different parts of the codebase are related to each other.
+(The OS/services parts are a bit out of date, so see the stuff about RPCs below.)

 The `ship` table (loaded from `ship/init.lua`) contains all game state apart from host OSes like station computers and rovers.
 In particular, `ship.bodies`